cossou/laravel-eventcron/README.md

 Thats it, the cron will fire all the __log_something__ events in the queue by [FIFO](http://en.wikipedia.org/wiki/FIFO) order.

+If you want there is a method to run all the queues in the table:

+	php artisan Eventcron::run:runall --env=local

 You can also fire the events through a route (*which I don't recommend*).
 Just change the eventcron/config/config.php file to allow it:

 	'run_only_from_cli' => false,